carlahy/garden/modules/vienna/socio-spatial diversity.md

 ...

 How do you recognise social sustainability in the built environment?
 There are tangible and intangible ways.
 Tangible: decent housing, transport, daily facilities, recreation, jobs, schools, public spaces, healthcare, urban design.
-Intangible: social interaction, social networks, cultural expression, feeling of belonging, feeling of community, safety, wellbeing, existence of informal groups and associations, representation by local governments.
+Intangible: social interaction, social networks, cultural expression, feeling of belonging, feeling of community, safety, [[health and well-being|well-being]], existence of informal groups and associations, representation by local governments.

 ## gentrification
 *Fieldwork at MuseumQuartier $\rightarrow$ Westbahnhof